 - State Land: Primitive camping is permitted below 2500 ft.
 Fires are permitted but discouraged below 2500 ft.
 Groups larger than 10 require a state primitive camping permit and should contact GMC’s Group Outreach Specialist.

 - Federal Land: Camping between shelters is permitted along much of the LT in the Green Mountain National Forest (GMNF).
-Small wood fires are allowed.
-Large groups should contact the GMC group outreach program.
+Small wood fires are allowed if Leave No Trace principles are followed.
+Large groups should contact GMC’s Group Outreach Specialist.

 Note on Water: